The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 At the end of the third pool, you’ll see a very thin gap between the rocks.
 It may look like a dead-end, but if you swim through that narrow gap, you’ll end up in a mystical cave with a waterfall inside of it.

 Swimming in the cave is truly a magical experience and an unmissable activity if you’re a good swimmer.
-However, do not go swimming inside this cave if it rained the day before — it would be very unsafe and the gap between the rocks would be submerged anyway.
+However, do not go swimming inside this cave if it has rained the day before — it would be very unsafe and the gap between the rocks would be submerged anyway.

 🌟 Important Tips for Visiting Wadi Shab

-- Make note of the last boat back
+• Make note of the last boat back

 After you’re done swimming in the wadi, make your way back to the boats via the same hiking trail you came from.
 The last boat operates at 5 pm — make note of this so that you don’t miss it.
 It’s the only way to get back to the parking lot!

-- Bring a waterproof dry bag
+• Bring a waterproof dry bag

 A waterproof dry bag not only allows you to keep your essentials with you as you swim inside the pools, but it also acts as a floaty if you get tired of swimming and just want to rest a bit.
 This item can really make a big difference on your Wadi Shab experience.

-- Bring a waterproof phone case
+• Bring a waterproof phone case

 If you’d like to take pictures while you’re in the water or simply don’t want to leave your phone unattended outside the pools, then a waterproof phone case really comes in handy.
 It will allow you to wear your phone around your neck while you’re in the water.

-- Wear your swimsuit underneath your normal clothes
+• Wear your swimsuit underneath your clothes

-- Wear comfortable hiking shoes
+• Wear comfortable hiking shoes

-- Pack the following essentials and leave the rest in your car
+• Pack the following essentials and leave the rest in your car

 Put your goggles, towel, water, snacks, and sunscreen in your waterproof bag and leave the rest of your stuff in the car — you don’t want to be swimming with too much on you!

-- Avoid visiting Wadi Shab during rain
+• Avoid visiting Wadi Shab during rain

 Rain can bring flash floods with them and it wouldn’t be safe nor enjoyable for your visit.
-Also note that if it has rained the day before, the water level inside the wadi pools can be higher than usual and you won’t be able to access the cave at the end of the pools.
+Also note that if it has rained the day before, the water level inside the wadi pools can be higher than usual, and you also won’t be able to access the cave at the end of the pools.

-- Don’t hike off-trail
+• Don’t hike off-trail

 🗓 Day 4: Bimmah Sinkhole – Sur – Ras Al Jinz